 Every couple argues.
-Some of the do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
-Whatever the method, the result is the same - hurt feelings and disenchantment.
-Here are my tips to help you argue constructively, if done correctly it can be a pathway to growth and problem solving.
+Some of them do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
+Whatever the method, the result is the same—hurt feelings and disenchantment.
+Here are my tips to help you argue constructively.
+If done correctly, it can be a pathway to growth and problem-solving.

 - Understand that anger itself is not destructive.
 There is a vast difference between anger and rage.
-When someone is angry they need to state their feelings, they don't break things or relationships - that is ragefull behavior.
+When someone is angry they need to state their feelings, they don't break things or relationships—that is rageful behavior.

 - Talk about your feelings before you get angry.
 When you or your partner can approach the situation as it happens and deal with it in a safe way, it may not get to the point of being an argument.
 Sometimes things just need to be verbalized and most arguments can be avoided if your partner understands how you feel.

 - Don't raise your voice.
 It's amazing how issues of hurt feelings or differences can be resolved with a whisper.
 I counsel couples who are yellers to only communicate with a whisper and it greatly reduces the anger factor in their relationships.

 - Don't threaten your relationship and don't take every argument as a threat to your relationship.
 This type of emotional blackmail puts the other partner in a panic/flight-or-flight mode.
 While you're telling them you want to leave, they may be making plans to find a roommate.
 In addition, they may be so devastated by the thought of losing their family they can go into a deep depression and be unable to give you what it is you need.

 - Don't stockpile.
 This is where you bring up issues from the past to use as a hammer against whatever problem your partner has asked for help with.
 Deal with their issue first and if you really have unresolved feelings from past problems talk about them at another time.